by John Salt - Last Updated November 2024

 These to me are all very important benefits and why I still consider 400 size machines a good starting size to learn on.
 That of course doesn't mean you will as well.

-Micro's like these are low cost and rather "crash proof" because of their low weight and low energy release when they hit something.
+Micro's like these are low cost and rather "crash proof" because of their low weight and low energy release when they hit something; especially if you fly them over a soft thick lawn.

-Many more newbies are self learning collective pitch flying skills these days on micros and doing so very successfully.
+Many more newbies are self learning collective pitch flying skills these days on these good quality 100-150 size micros and doing so very successfully!

-There is no question, if you can fly a somewhat twitchy and reactive micro collective pitch heli, you'll be able to fly any size RC helicopter.
-So I certainly do recognize them as excellent options too, and full well know 400's are not for everyone.
+There's no question, if you can fly a somewhat reactive 100 size collective pitch heli, you'll be able to fly any size RC helicopter.
+So I certainly do recognize them as excellent options, and full well know 400's are not for everyone.

-It's hard after all to justify a $600+ purchase when you don't even know if you will like the hobby yet.
-Spending $150 to $250 or so on a micro is not nearly as risky.
+It's hard after all to justify a $600+ purchase when you don't even know if you'll like the hobby yet.
+Spending $150 to $250 or so on a micro is not nearly as risky (both financially and in the danger department).

-On the flip side, I also know people who even found 400's too small and overly twitchy, and only started having collective pitch fun & success when they went to a larger machine; tossing in the self learning towel and getting an instructor's help teaching them on a larger machine.
+On the flip side (pun intended), I also know people who even found 400's too small and only started having collective pitch fun & success when they went to a larger 500 to 600 size machine; tossing in the self learning towel and getting an instructor's help; I would certainly not recommend a 500-600 size machine to self-learn on!

 In short, there is no "best size heli" for everyone to learn on.

-If you're intimidated by the size and cost of a 400, or you have limited space, or been "grounded" by many RC fly restrictions; micro CP's are a fun & inexpensive way to be introduced into collective pitch provided you are not expecting too much out of them in terms of flight time, longevity, wind handling & ease of visibility at distance (bright colored canopies really help).
+If you're intimidated by the size and cost of a 400, or you have limited space, or been "grounded" by many RC fly restrictions; micro 100-150 size CP's are a fun & affordable way to be introduced into collective pitch provided you are not expecting too much out of them in terms of flight times, wind handling & ease of visibility at distance (bright colored canopies really help).

-The OMP Hobby M2 BNF, is another really good option to consider for learning collective pitch flying skills on without breaking the bank.
+The OMP Hobby M2, is a great option to consider for learning collective pitch flying skills on without breaking the bank.
 It's a wonderful flying little heli that actually "flies bigger" than it is.
 Meaning it reacts and behaves more like a 400 size helicopter - even larger in some respects.
-One of the best RC helicopters in this size segment, if not the best!
+OMP Hobby makes some of the best quality & value RC helicopters around with great parts support!

-It's spinning 175mm rotor blades and is about 400mm long (16 inches).
-Making it about 2/3rds the size of a 400 size heli, but around double the size of one of the micros.
+The OMP M2 is spinning 175mm rotor blades and is about 400mm long (16 inches).
+Making it about 2/3rds the size of a 400 size heli, but double the size of a micro 100.
 It's tough, has all the latest electronic stabilization help aids such as auto level, an outstanding brushless tail motor for best in class tail hold and authority.
 It can even handle a fair amount of wind.

 Over and above all that, the OMP Hobby M2's use brushless direct drive main motors.
 There is no gearing to worry about or strip out.
 Just a wonderful amount of smooth & efficient power providing impressive flight times upwards of 8 minutes when setup & flown tamely.
 It also won't break the bank (up front & for parts & extra LiPo batteries).

-If you feel 400 size is too big/expensive, yet don't want a micro; the OMP Hobby M2 version, or the latest EVO version are in my opinion the very best options to consider.
-So many people have successfully learned flying collective pitch on the OMP M2's over the past few years now.
+If you feel 400 size is too big/expensive, yet don't want a micro; the OMP Hobby M2 version, the latest M2 EVO version and the GooSky S2 (a close cousin of the M2 EVO) are in my opinion the very best options to consider.
+So many people have successfully learned flying collective pitch on the these quality 200 size machines over the past few years now and are having so much fun doing so.

-Yes, no matter how careful or good you are, you will need parts; either for repairs or maintenance.
+No matter how careful or good you are, you'll need parts for your helicopter; either for repairs or maintenance.

 This again (as I have touched on numerous times already), is where getting into popular name brands pays big dividends.
 The more hobby shops or online shops that carry your specific brand, the easier it will be getting parts from any source.

-More aftermarket parts are available as well with the big name birds, which can be very advantageous for customizing or finding a part that the dealer doesn't carry anymore or has been discontinued.
+More aftermarket parts are available as well with the big name birds such as batteries, canopies, gears, blades and other common "bits", which can be very advantageous for customizing or finding a part that the dealer doesn't carry anymore or has been discontinued.

-Resale value & desirability are also going to be much better on most name brand heli gear so that is also something to take into consideration.
+This longevity results in better resale value & desirability on most name brand heli gear so that is also something to take into consideration.

 I always recommend if you have a decent brick & mortar local hobby shop (LHS) that is heli knowledgeable, pay them a visit first and find out what brand/s they carry.
 Being able to run down to the LHS when you need a part or two will save you a lot of time & money if you have to have parts shipped to you.

-Naturally if you have no LHS, or one that is not RC helicopter knowledgeable, that point is moot.
+Naturally if you have no LHS, one that is not RC helicopter knowledgeable or no RC heli flying club, those above points are moot and you're going down the self learning path.
 No question, it's never been easier or more convenient to just order stuff online these days if you are not in a massive rush.

-If you're self learning collective pitch, my Collective Pitch Setup & Tips eBook really dives head first into what you will need to know when starting out and learning to fly a CP helicopter.
+If you're self learning collective pitch, my Collective Pitch Setup & Tips eBook really dives head first into what you'll need to know when starting out and learning to fly a CP helicopter.

 It covers all heli sizes from micro to monster and if you are not really certain what's involved with collective pitch yet, it's an inexpensive way to learn about it before spending a bunch of money on a heli.
 You will also be much better versed in the "terminology" and be in a much better position to make an informed heli purchase decision afterward.